 I fell in love in Bukhara.
 I wasn’t expecting to, but then love is always unexpected, isn’t it?

 In fact, I wasn’t expecting anything from Bukhara when I visited Uzbekistan in September 2015.
-I was too busy dreaming about the Savitsky Museum at Nukus, the blue domes of Samarkand, and the minarets of Khiva.
-Bukhara was part of my itinerary, but it was more like a pit stop in the 700+ km road distance between Khiva and Samarkand — a place to rest and relax before moving on to the city that had spun off my Uzbekistan trip in the first place — Samarkand.
+I was too busy dreaming about the Savitsky Museum at Nukus, the blue domes of Samarqand, and the minarets of Khiva.
+Bukhara was part of my itinerary, but it was more like a pit stop in the 700+ km road distance between Khiva and Samarkand — a place to rest and relax before moving on to the city that had inspired my Uzbekistan trip in the first place — Samarqand.
 Therefore, my online research for Bukhara only comprised a cursory reading of its history and finalising a B&B to stay.